volcengine/veScale/README.md

 ```
 It may take a while to build the image.

-Once the building process is ready, you can `docker run ` with the id.
+Once the building process is finished, you can `docker run` with the id.